 Overall women are naturally not very good at finances.
-Now you cannot be good in everything but finances are an essential parts in the business.
+Now you cannot be good at everything but finances are essential parts in the business.

 Although I know many women want to argue with me about this.
 Most of the time these are exactly the women who do not have a thriving business.
 Often it is easier to say that money is not that important then to have a good look in the mirror and acknowledge that they are being ignorant.

 Yes, you need a very good service or product and yes you need to give a lot of value.
 But money makes doing all of this possible.
 Your business cannot grow without money and it all starts with knowing your numbers.